Blog Post

 WordPress is software and was originally built as a blogging tool.
 It enabled non-web developers to blog and talk to the world.
 It was soon used for business websites too – after all, blogs and websites are very similar when it comes to programming.

-WordPress is open source software – which means that the code is available for anyone to inspect, modify and enhance.
+WordPress is open-source software, which means the code is available for anyone to inspect, modify, and enhance.
 Teams of people develop and improve WordPress all the time.

 Used in analysis, especially Google Analytics.
-It refers to visitors who arrive at the website from search engines and then leave, by hitting the back button or closing the window.
-Bouncers do not move on to visit another page.
+It refers to visitors who arrive at the website from search engines and then leave by hitting the back button or closing the window.
+Bouncers do not proceed to another page.
 They could be on the page for a second or 5 minutes.

 Indexing

 The process of adding web pages into a search engine’s database.
-The Google bot crawls the page and analyses its content, then decides where it will rank in comparison to similar web pages.
+The Google bot crawls the page, analyses its content, and then decides where it will rank compared to similar web pages.

-Can have a few meanings.
-In SEO terms it means a page geared around a search term, which will be competitive on a search engine.
+In optimisation terms, it means a page geared around a search term that will be competitive in search engine results.
 Landing pages bring traffic into the site – people land on them via search engines.

-‘Landing page’ can also mean a page that is developed for people to instantly find information.
+‘Landing page’ can also refer to a page designed to help people quickly find information and capture their data.
 A landing page for a launch is common and would encourage people to buy a product or service.

 The position on which your page/post appears on a SEARCH ENGINE RESULT PAGE (SERP) when a user enters a search term.